alpivonka/WhiteRabbit/README.md

 ===========================================
 --Rabbit In A Hat Functionality:
 Added the following abilities to extract from the ETL :
-    a) mapping Pseudocode SQL, which represents the mapped source to target table to attribute mappings.
+    - mapping Pseudocode SQL, which represents the mapped source to target table to attribute mappings.
-    b) Source Database and generate Pseudocode SQL of table/attribute fill rates obtained from White Rabbit.
+    - Source Database and generate Pseudocode SQL of table/attribute fill rates obtained from White Rabbit.
-    c) Target Database and generate Pseudocode SQL of table/attribute fill rates.
+    - Target Database and generate Pseudocode SQL of table/attribute fill rates.

 --White Rabbit
 Added the ability to obtain the source table/attribute fill rates to be used within Rabbit In A Hat.